nessakodo/DeployTokenizedBallot.ts-Group-8/README.md

-# ETHdenver Group Project #2
+# ETHdenver Group Project #3

 ## Setup

-create new folder "Project2"
+create new folder "Project3"

-open terminal inside "Project2"
+open terminal inside "Project3"

 enter these commands in your terminal. press enter after each:

 - git clone https://github.com/austinjblake/encode-week-3.git
+- git checkout -b _yournameorusername_
 - cd encode-week-3

+Send your github username in discord to be added to the repo as a collaborator so anyone on the team can push their code here

 #### If using Yarn: